gregmcguffey/BagOUtils/src/Guards/readme.md

 string | GuardIsSet | Guard that a string is not null, not an empty string and not a string of only white spaced. string | GuardRequiredLength | Guard that a string is exactly the required length. string | GuardSize | Guard that length of a string is within required range.

+### Custom Exception Messages
+All of the guards have a `WithMessage` variant that accepts a lambda that provides the message.